Straw: Thatching

 Thatching uses straw, reed or similar materials to make a waterproof, lightweight roof with good insulation properties.
 Straw for this purpose (often wheat straw) is grown specially and harvested using a reaper-binder.

 Health and safety

 Dried straw presents a fire hazard that can ignite easily if exposed to sparks or an open flame.
 It can also trigger allergic rhinitis in people who are hypersensitive to airborne allergens such as straw dust.

-Research

-In addition to its current and historic uses, straw is being investigated as a source of fine chemicals including alkaloids, flavonoids, lignins, phenols, and steroids.